Hezbollah–Israel conflict (2023–present): Humanitarian response

-The Lebanon Humanitarian Fund launched its reserve allocation that includes up to four million US dollars to support its partners to help aid those who have been displaced or still in conflict zones.
+The Lebanon Humanitarian Fund launched its reserve allocation that includes up to US$4 million to support its partners to help aid those who have been displaced or still in conflict zones.

 Rearmament of Hezbollah

 Event though the ceasefire agreement was signed by both parties, immediately after Hezbollah began its rearmament.
-According to Israeli and Arab intelligence sources, the organization is using the Beirut seaport and its old smuggling land routes form Syria, for bringing in long range missiles, antitank missiles, artillery and rockets.
+According to Israeli and Arab intelligence sources, the organization is using the Beirut seaport and its old smuggling land routes from Syria, for bringing in long range missiles, antitank missiles, rockets, and artillery shells.
 It is also reported that, Hezbollah is manufacturing weapons.
 The efforts take place mainly in the suburbs of Beirut and the Bekaa Valley.